caprice-j/ggbash/README.md

 devtools::install_github("caprice-j/ggbash")
 ```

--   If you get `no appender.console()` error, you might need `install.packages('rly')`. `PpackageVersion('rly')` should be at least 1.4.2.
+-   If you get `no appender.console()` error, you might need `install.packages('rly')`. `packageVersion('rly')` should be at least 1.4.2.

--   This package is in its very early stage, and might have a lot of installation bugs.
+-   This package is still in its infancy, and might contain several installation bugs.

 Goals
 -----